Epicyclic motion of charged particles around a weakly magnetized Kiselev black hole: The effective potential and critical points. A three dimensional analysis

 where the minus sign is for the case where $L$ and $b$ have opposite signs.
 Due to the axial symmetry, there are two points with $\theta_s$, symmetric with respect to the $\pi/2$ plane.
 The above relation imposes

 These off-equatorial critical points correspond to saddle points, as they cannot represent local extrema of the effective potential.
 This behaviour has no equivalent in Ernst spacetime, where all critical points are confined to the equatorial plane \cite{Ernst:1976mzr, Kolos:2015iva}.

-In order to verify that the pair $(r_s , \theta_s )$ corresponds to a saddle point, we are going to compute the Hessian determinant which reads
+In order to verify that the pair $(r_s , \theta_s )$ which is a critical point of the differentiable real function $V ( r , \theta )$ corresponds to a saddle point, one has to compute the Hessian matrix associated to the potential $V$ .
+The corresponding determinant reads

 with $f_s = f(r=r_s)$.
-Since the paramater $w$ is negative, the function $D$ is a negative quantity and therefore $( r_s , \theta_s )$ is indeed a saddle point of $V$.
+Since the parameter $w$ is negative and $f_s>0$, one may conclude by saying that the function $D ( r_s , \theta_s )$ is a negative quantity and therefore $( r_s , \theta_s )$ is indeed a saddle point of $V$ \cite{J. Stewart}.
 The existence of such critical points outside the equatorial plane arises solely due to the presence of quintessence.